falcore3000/darknet/README.md

 - The recipient of traffic cannot determine the origin or path the data traveled through the network
 - Using "guard nodes" ISPs cannot determine that traffic from a particular access point is being relayed through a particular terminating connection (cable modem)

+Q&A
+===

+Why not Bitcoin?
+Why build the network on a new coin?

+We see no advantage in developing the darknet routing proticol on a Bitcoin payment system and there are several disadvantages compared to emerging alternatives.

+- Bitcoin does not offer developers and early adapters the economic rewards of a new coin.
+- Bitcoin cannot fund the required infrastructure investments.
+The Bitcoin community has been fundamentally unable to fund critical infrastructure projects.
+Infrastructure projects such as coinjoin have been absymal failures at raising funds for development.
+The project must be self funding to succeed and cannot rely upon donations from the Bitcoin community.
+- Bitcoin has numerous security issues such as transaction malleability and hash collisions in coinbase outputs which fundamentally cannot be fixed or have been monkey patched.
+Skycoin fixes all known security and usability issues in Bitcoin.
+- The Bitcoin blockchain is bloated.
+The blockchain size is too large for embedded devices and growing exponentially.
+When the Bitcoin blocksize limit is lifted, Bitcoin may become unusable for average users.
+Skycoin supports unspent output snapshots and takes measures to ensures clients will never require more than 1 GB of storage or RAM to operate.
+- Bitcoin does not support off-blockchain transactions required for bandwidth confidence micropayment.
+Skycoin supports instant, free, low overhead, local microtransactions that do not pollute the blockchain.
+This is expecially important for maintaining network operation in environments where global blockchain consensus is disrupted by lose of global internet connectivity in target countries.
+- Bitcoin fees are too high for bandwidth micropayments.
+Bitcoin fees are currently around 10 cents per transaction and increasing.
+Skycoin payments are "free", with fees paid in coinhours to limit spam.
+- Bitcoin payments are too slow for bandwidth microtransactions.
+Bitcoin payments require 10 minutes to clear.
+Skycoin payments are 40 times faster.
+- Several emerging problems are throwing the long term survival of Bitcoin into question.
+Bitcoin was a proof-of-concept and an experiment.
+Satoshi never believed that it would reach as far as it has without being superceded.
+Bitcoin was a seed of an idea and never intended as its final form.

 Tradeoffs
 =========